amoux/amoux.github.io/index.md

  ('glove', 2),
  ('universal sentence encoder', 2), ...]
  ```

-- Here is an example of how `BERTO` is corrected to the proper context-term `BERT` - before computing document similarity and passing the context to the `Tranformers Auto Model` for question answering.
+- Here is an example of how `BERTO` is corrected to the proper context-term `BERT` - before computing document similarity and passing the context to the `Transformers Auto Model` for question answering.

 ```python
 qaam.answer("How was BERTO trained?", render=True)
 ```

 <img src="images/pred2.png?raw=true"/>

 - A word like food is correct, but it is not correct in terms of the document's context.
 Therefore, the word is automatically corrected to the most likely word based on the document's vocabulary.